- About Us

 - Investigators are encouraged to submit IRB and/or IACUC applications when they submit their proposals to the CTSI, to minimize delays in initiating funded projects.

-- Principal Investigators will be expected to comply with reporting and meeting requirements as a condition of receipt of funds.
+- PIs will be expected to comply with reporting and meeting requirements as a condition of receipt of funds.

-* This program has and accelerated nature and only a 12 month funding period.
-If your project requires working with federal agencies such as NIDA, FDA (e.g., IND, IDE applications) or pharmacological agreements (e.g., clinical trial agreements, material transfer agreements), you must contact Ramona Tenorio, Pilot Program Manager, 414-955-2537, prior to applying.
+* This program has an accelerated nature and only a 12 month funding period.
+If your project requires working with federal agencies such as NIDA, FDA (e.g., IND, IDE applications) or pharmacological agreements (e.g., clinical trial agreements, material transfer agreements), you must contact the CTSI Pilot Award Program Manager, Ramona Tenorio, PhD at 414-955-2537, prior to applying.

 *** Institutional affiliation is determined as follows: Primary institutional appointment as Faculty* at one of the four academic partners (MCW, UWM, MU, MSOE).
 Primary institutional appointment as research scientist (or other similar title) at a partner institution (CHW, BRI, VA, FMLH) and able to submit proposals as principal investigator from that institution. *Included research scientists who have principal investigator designation in some academic institution.